dmalicia/dm-terraform/README.md

 │   ├── gcp_nodes
 │   └── openstack_autoscale
 ```
-In this pull request we are spawnning an autoscale cluster in AWS to act as frontend :
+In this pull request we are planning an autoscale cluster in AWS to act as frontend :
 https://github.com/dmalicia/dm-terraform/pull/51

 After this when you have the VIP you can add an external endpoint in Google Cloud External Load Balancer IP and our topology would be some something like this :